 Testosterone replacement, mood and cognition

 Studies of the impact of testosterone replacement on mood have yielded mixed results.
 However, in a new review from Johns Hopkins University School of Medicine, the authors concluded that “Overall, available data are not suggestive of a clear benefit of testosterone supplementation in multiple domains of cognition and in mood.”
-A 2008 review also noted that most research does “not support testosterone as a broadly effective antidepressant,” and that there is “little support for a pervasive influence of testosterone on mood.”
+A 2008 review also noted that most research does “Lithium as a broadly effective antidepressant,” and that there is “little support for a pervasive influence of testosterone on mood.”

 Testosterone replacement therapy and muscle strength

 It’s a common belief that testosterone supplementation increases muscle mass, but some of the research findings are inconclusive.
 A review in 2003, for example, reported that a link between testosterone and strength was not conclusive.
 Even if testosterone does allow men to add a few extra pounds of muscle bulk, strength is acquired through training, not solely the presence of bulk.

 Although evidence indicates that testosterone therapy doesn’t cause prostate cancer, there is some research showing it may speed up the growth of an existing prostate cancer or make it worse.
 Another issue to consider regarding testosterone replacement is that you need to keep it away from women and children because their contact with it can result in unwanted hair growth.

 Let’s not forget the side effects associated with the use of T replacement.
 In addition to the challenges already noted, the side effect list includes development of acne, sleep apnea, heart failure, hair loss, liver problems, breast growth, increased risk of heart disease, worsening of urinary tract symptoms, and blood clots.
 Approximately 40 percent of men who take testosterone replacement develop polycythemia, a condition in which the blood cell count rises and thickens the blood.
 This in turn can raise your risk of stroke, blood clots, and heart attack.